 Holes just barely qualifies, as it has two subplots which are not connected to the main plot until towards the end of the book.

 The X-Files didn't start out this way, but Gillian Anderson's pregnancy early in the series forced the writing staff to get very inventive, and the show's near-legendary Myth Arc was the result.
+However in the later seasons it began to infamously fall victim to The Chris Carter Effect and Kudzu Plot.
+The later seasons are often considered a good example of when this trope is done wrong, as the puzzle pieces didn't fit together and every answer gave several dozen more puzzle pieces to work with.

 Alias.
 In this TV series, the mythic arc takes a shadowy backseat to the "everyday" spy dramas that Sydney faces.